Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 \subsection{Acknowledgements}

-We thank Walter~Bergweiler, Luka~Boc Thaler, Jack~Burkart, Alex~Eremenko, Phil~Rippon, Dave~Sixsmith and Gwyneth~Stallard for interesting discussions on this topic.
+We thank Walter~Bergweiler, Luka~Boc Thaler, Jack~Burkart, Alex~Eremenko, Vasiliki~Evdoridou, Misha~Lyubich, Phil~Rippon, Mitsuhiro~Shishikura, Dave~Sixsmith and Gwyneth~Stallard for interesting discussions on this topic.
 We are particularly grateful to Alex~Eremenko for mentioning to us the question of Fatou in~\cite{fatou20}.
+Finally, we thank the referee for their careful reading of the manuscript and many thoughtful comments that improved the quality of the exposition.